-These cells fight bacterial infections.
-A normal neutrophil percentage is about 50 to70 percent of the total WBC count.
-When your neutrophil count is low (a condition called neutropenia), you are more likely to get bacterial infections.
+- Neutrophils.
+These cells fight infections caused by bacteria.
+A normal neutrophil percentage is about 50 to 70 percent of the total WBC count.
+When your neutrophil count is extremely low (a condition called neutropenia), you are more likely to get bacterial infections.

+- Lymphocytes.
 There are two types of lymphocytes: B cells and T cells.
-B cells make antibodies and T cells attack germs.
+B cells make antibodies (proteins that identify germs) and T cells attack germs.
 Usually, lymphocytes account for about 20 to 40 percent of the total number of WBCs.
 CD4 cells are a type of T cell that is measured separately.
-For more information, see The Well Project's article on Understanding CD4 Cells and CD4 Cell Tests.
+For more information, see our fact sheet on Understanding CD4 Cells and CD4 Cell Tests.

-These cells play a role in allergic reactions and defend against parasites.
+- Eosinophils and Basophils.
+These cells play a role in allergic reactions and defend against parasites (organisms that live inside a person and feed off him or her).
 They normally make up about one to eight percent of the total WBC count.

 Platelets are necessary for blood clotting.
 A normal platelet count is about 130,000 to 440,000.
 If your platelet count is low, you may bleed or bruise easily.

 Blood chemistry tests measure certain chemicals in your blood.
-Results of these tests give your health care provider important information about your general health status, how well organs like the liver and kidneys are working, and whether you may be experiencing drug side effects.
-Abnormal results can indicate a problem that needs to be addressed.
+Results of these tests give your health care provider important information about your general health, how well your organs (such as the liver and kidneys) are working, and whether you may be experiencing side effects from HIV drugs.
+Abnormal results can point to a problem that needs to be addressed.
 Important blood chemistry tests include:

-These tests help measure how well your liver is working.
-Some of the tests measure liver enzymes such as alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP).
-High levels of liver enzymes may be a sign of liver damage.
+These tests measure how well your liver is working.
+Some of the tests measure liver enzymes (proteins that help the body break down other substances) such as alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP).
+High levels of liver enzymes may be a sign of liver inflammat.
 Several HIV drugs can cause elevated liver enzymes.
 Liver function tests also measure bilirubin, which comes from the breakdown of hemoglobin from RBCs.
 High levels of bilirubin may indicate liver problems.
 Taking the HIV drug Reyataz (atazanavir) can increase bilirubin levels; however, this rise in bilirubin is harmless.

-These tests help measure how well your kidneys are working.
+These tests measure how well your kidneys are working.
 They include blood urea nitrogen (BUN), creatinine, and eGFR, which is a measure of how well your kidney is filtering different chemicals in the blood.
-Kidney tests are especially important if you are taking Viread (tenofovir) or any of the combination drugs that contain tenofovir.
-For more information on any of these HIV drugs, see our HIV Drug Chart article.
+Kidney tests are especially important if you are taking Viread (tenofovir disoproxil fumarate, or TDF) or any of the combination drugs that contain TDF.
+For more information on any of these HIV drugs, see our HIV Drug Chart.

 Electrolytes play important roles in the healthy functioning of cells, nerves, and organs.
 Bicarbonate (CO2), chloride, potassium, and sodium are electrolytes.
 Electrolyte imbalances may be caused by not getting enough nutrients (malnutrition) or water (dehydration), or by kidney problems.